dotnet-presentations/eshop-app-workshop/README.md

 ![CI](https://github.com/dotnet-presentations/eshop-app-workshop/actions/workflows/ci.yml/badge.svg)

-## WORK IN PROGRESS

-This repo is a work in progress and not ready for consumption as a workshop as yet.
-Stay tuned.

-## Setup

-[Download](https://www.microsoft.com/net/download) and install the .NET SDK.

-If you're on Windows, we recommend using [Visual Studio 2022 Preview](https://visualstudio.com/preview).

-> Note: When installing Visual Studio you only need to install the `ASP.NET and web development` workload.

-If you're in an instructor-led workshop session and have issues downloading the installers we may have USB sticks with offline installers for you to use.

 ## What you'll be building

 In this workshop, you'll learn by building out features of the [eShop Reference Application](https://github.com/dotnet/eshop).
 We'll start from File/New and build up to some API back-end applications, a web front-end application, and a [.NET Aspire](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview) [AppHost project](https://learn.microsoft.com/dotnet/aspire/fundamentals/app-host-overview#app-host-project) to coordinate them all together.